svgdotjs/svg.js/README.md

 rect.size(200, 300)
 ```

-Proporional resizing is also possible by leaving out `height`:
+Proportional resizing is also possible by leaving out `height`:

 ```javascript
 rect.size(200)